The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Boundedness, non-atomicity, and hypergraph ideals

 Intuitively, the Local-to-Global Boundedness Property for submeasures may be considered as the Nikodym property for a single submeasure.
-It was shown in \cite[Proposition 2.1]{DFP96} that an ideal $\iI$ on $\omega$ has the Nikodym property if and only if it has (LGBPm), and in \cite[Proposition 2.2]{DFP96} that if $\iI$ has (LGBPs), then it has (LGBPm).
+It was shown in \cite{DFP96} that an ideal $\iI$ on $\omega$ has the Nikodym property if and only if it has (LGBPm), and that if $\iI$ has (LGBPs), then it has (LGBPm).
 However, it was conjectured in \cite[Conjecture, page 147]{DFP96} that (LGBPm) does not imply (LGBPs).
 The next theorem shows that this conjecture indeed holds true (see also Remark \ref{rmk:nikodym_submeas}).
+It is also immediate that (LGBPs) implies (LGBPl); in Corollary \ref{cor:p_anal_lgbps_lgbpl} we show that the converse holds in the class of analytic P-ideals.

-\begin{theorem} There exists an ideal $\iI$ on $\omega$ with the Nikodym property but without the Local-to-Global Boundedness Property for submeasures. \end{theorem} \begin{proof} Let $\iI$ be either of the two examples considered in \cite[Remark 4.7]{Zuc25}. $\iI$ is then of the form $\iI = \exh(\varphi) = \fin(\varphi)$ for some lsc submeasure $\varphi$ on $\omega$ and the space $N_{\iI*}$ has the finitely supported Nikodym property.
-Since $\omega\not\in\fin(\varphi)=\iI$, we have $\varphi(\omega)=\infty$, so $\iI$ does not have (LGBPs).
+\begin{theorem} There exists an ideal $\iI$ on $\omega$ with the Nikodym property but without the Local-to-Global Boundedness Property for (lsc) submeasures. \end{theorem} \begin{proof} Let $\iI$ be either of the two examples considered in \cite[Remark 4.7]{Zuc25}. $\iI$ is then of the form $\iI = \exh(\varphi) = \fin(\varphi)$ for some lsc submeasure $\varphi$ on $\omega$ and the space $N_{\iI^*}$ has the finitely supported Nikodym property.
+Since $\omega\not\in\fin(\varphi)=\iI$, we have $\varphi(\omega)=\infty$, so $\iI$ does not have (LGBPl).
 As $\iI$ is in particular a P-ideal, Theorem \ref{thm:p_ideal_nik_equivalences} implies that $\iI$ has the Nikodym property. \end{proof}

-The following characterization of the Local-to-Global Boundedness Property for submeasures immediately follows from Mazur's Theorem \ref{thm:mazur_submeasures}.
+The following characterization of the Local-to-Global Boundedness Property for lsc submeasures immediately follows from Mazur's Theorem \ref{thm:mazur_submeasures}.

-\begin{proposition} An ideal $\iI$ on $\omega$ has (LGBPs) if and only if $\iI$ cannot be extended to an $\F_\sigma$-ideal. \end{proposition}
+\begin{proposition} An ideal $\iI$ on $\omega$ has (LGBPl) if and only if $\iI$ cannot be extended to an $\F_\sigma$-ideal. \end{proposition}

 We will also consider the following property of analytic P-ideals introduced by Hern\'{a}ndez-Hern\'{a}ndez and Hru\v{s}\'{a}k \cite[Section 3]{HHH07} for the study of destructibility properties of ideals.